|

 Larkstone Diner just down from the swimming pool and the Lime Kiln café

 further along above the harbour.
-There is now a tea
+There is a tea room

 community shop and café has been open since 2022.
 There is limited parking, but enough room